yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ![CodeCogsEqn (19)](https://user-images.githubusercontent.com/59663734/227752417-2ce97302-ebe7-4394-a3b8-1ceea6bde07f.png) is the **control matrix** and ![CodeCogsEqn (20)](https://user-images.githubusercontent.com/59663734/227752424-7e4f1d27-6aeb-4f89-aabb-6c81dd5997e5.png) is called the **control vector**.
 By factoring in the system's dynamics and the effects of external controls on its future state, we can derive an estimated state projection

 ### 1.7 Model: External Uncertainty
 It is impossible to model every external forces (friction, air resistance,...) acting on our system.
 In order to counter for that, we add some new uncertainty after every prediction step.
+We will model the **second** source of uncertainty into our system: ```uncertainty as we propagate the state forward in time```.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/227753050-b7eb3810-2031-4e86-9489-e7cfd6e118b9.png" width="400" height="300"/>